kimfom01/CodingTrackerWeb/README.md

 - [ ] Create the ability to set coding goals and show how far the users are from reaching their goal, along with how many hours a day they would have to code to reach their goal.
 You can do it via SQL queries or with C#.

 # Features
-* SQLite database connection
+* Posgres database connection
-    - The program uses a SQLite db connection to store and read information.
+    - The program uses a Posgres database to store and read information.
-    - If no database exists, or the correct table does not exist they will be created.
+    - The program uses Entity Framework Code-First approach to managing the database